Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Now, the spotlight as well as the ui elements should disappear once the key “F” is pressed.
+* Now, the spotlight as well as the UI elements should disappear once the key “F” is pressed.
 However, the battery seems to drain even after turning off the flashlight, to avoid this we stop the invoke repeating within our flashlight script like so:

 ```C#
     public void StopDrain() // in order for the battery not to drain after the user had turned off the flashlight